HarshitaMBharadwaj/Telecom_Trendscape/README.md

-# Telecom Data Analysis PowerBI Dashboard
+# Telecom Data Analysis Tableau Dashboard

 ## Overview

-This repository features a sophisticated PowerBI dashboard for telecom data, leveraging advanced analytics for in-depth trend analysis.
+This repository features a sophisticated Tableau dashboard for telecom data, leveraging advanced analytics for in-depth trend analysis.
 The goal is to enhance data understanding and streamline insights communication, offering a visually compelling interface for users to extract meaningful conclusions from the dataset.

 ![tc](tc_ss.png)